With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Glendora Community Hospital is a mental health treatment center in Glendora, CA, located at 150 West Route 66, 91740 zip code area.
 Glendora Community Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
-Glendora Community Hospital offers behavior modification, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older.
+Glendora Community Hospital offers couples/family therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older.
 Glendora Community Hospital also supports people with Alzheimer's or dementia and seniors or older adults.
-Additional services at Glendora Community Hospital consist of psychosocial rehabilitation services, case management and supported employment.
+Additional services at Glendora Community Hospital consist of diet and exercise counseling, suicide prevention services and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.